-Patients going for IVF would do as much they can to increase their chances of getting pregnant.
+Patients going for IVF will do as much as they can to increase their chances of getting pregnant.
 However, is it at all possible to improve assisted reproductive techniques results?
-In this webinar, dr Magdalena Golańska-Wróblewska and dr Bogna Sobkiewicz from Polish IVF clinic Salve Medica prove that it is!
+In this webinar, Dr Magdalena Golańska-Wróblewska and Dr. Bogna Sobkiewicz from Polish IVF clinic Salve Medica prove that it is!

-According to dr Magdalena Golańska-Wróblewska, leading a healthy lifestyle and avoiding extremes, both in a physical and chemical sense, may significantly increase IVF success rates.
+According to Dr Magdalena Golańska-Wróblewska, leading a healthy lifestyle and avoiding extremes, both in a physical and chemical sense, may significantly increase IVF success rates.
 Moreover, there are additional aids available that have a positive effect on embryo implantation success.
-These are e.g. all sorts of drugs modulating the immune response or preventing uterine contractions.
+These include all sorts of drugs modulating the immune response or preventing uterine contractions.
 Last but not least, the way a patient behaves and is taken care of after the transfer is also very important.

 Leading a healthy lifestyle is one way to increase patients’ chances of getting pregnant.
 Fortunately, there are also some additional medical procedures that may turn out to be helpful in one’s fertility journey.
 One of them is scratching which has a proven positive effect on subsequent embryo implantation.
-And the latter is surely one of the most critical steps in determining the success of an IVF cycle.
+The latter is one of the most critical steps in determining the success of an IVF cycle.

 Embryo transfer is a complex process, depending on many variables.
 Dr Bogna Sobkiewicz reminds us to always differentiate fresh embryo transfer from frozen embryo transfer.
 Both of them have their pros and cons.
 The frozen one is used when there is the risk of developing ovarian hyperstimulation syndrome, when doctors conduct pre-implantation genetic diagnosis and when late-follicular progesterone is elevated.
 What’s the most important, It can boast higher pregnancy rates.
 The fresh embryo transfer, on the other hand, is less extended in time but one always has to consider the so-called ‘embryo-endometrial asynchrony’ due to supraphysiological hormone levels after the necessary hormone stimulation.

-One of the factors deciding of the success of the embryo transfer is the day it is conducted.
-Dr Sobkiewicz says that in Salva Medica clinic they suggest to perform it on day 5.
+One of the factors which impacts on the success of the embryo transfer is the day it is conducted.
+Dr Sobkiewicz says that at the Salva Medica clinic they suggest to perform it on day 5.
 Such a solution allows selecting more viable and stronger embryos that have demonstrated the potential to develop and differentiate.
 In fact, embryo selection is probably of the highest importance when it comes to improving the cycle implantation rates.

 Another question to answer while preparing to embryo transfer is how many embryos to transfer.
 Data from various countries indicate a general tendency to transfer individual embryos to the uterine cavity – and in case of failure, repeat the whole procedure in the next cycle.
 This successfully excludes the risk of multiple pregnancy which may entail various complications.